Michael Cohen Says He Will Take The Fifth In Stormy Daniels Suit

 "The only sensible thing to do is shut up and not make it worse," he says.

-Cohen's lawyers have asked for the case to be put on hold for 90 days and that could give Cohen and his legal team an opportunity to see the direction the FBI is moving.
+Cohen's lawyers have asked for the case to be put on hold for 90 days, which could give Cohen and his legal team an opportunity to see the direction the FBI is moving.

 Ultimately, however, the move could help Stormy Daniels in her suit, according to Renaldo Mariotti, a Chicago-based attorney and former federal prosecutor.